datacompy.spark package

 Returns:

-The report, formatted kinda nicely.
+The report, formatted according to the template.

 Return type: